aedobbyn/menu-builder/README.md

 # Smart Menu Builder

-Daily menu planning and optimization using foods from the [USDA food database](https://ndb.nal.usda.gov/ndb/doc/index) and the simplex algorithm to implement the [GNU linear programming solver](https://www.gnu.org/software/glpk/) implemented using the `Rglpk` package.
+Daily menu planning and optimization using foods from the [USDA food database](https://ndb.nal.usda.gov/ndb/doc/index) and the `Rglpk` package interface to the [GNU linear programming solver](https://www.gnu.org/software/glpk/) to implement the simplex algorithm.
 This minimizes the cost of each menu while keeping us above the minimum daily nutrient values and below the daily maximum "must restrict" values.